-The NPS-MSSE program is designed for DoD organizations faced with a wide range of systems engineering and integration challenges.
+The NPS-MSSE 2-year program is designed for Department of Defense (DoD) organizations faced with a wide range of systems engineering and integration challenges.
 NPS educates and trains engineers with tools and technologies relevant to their work, resulting in employees with greater knowledge and expertise to better meet the needs of their customers.

 - Technical Leadership: Graduates will apply their engineering knowledge in leadership roles along diverse career paths in government service.

 - Program Management: Graduates will perform research, design, development, procurement, integration, maintenance, and life-cycle management of systems for defense and national security.